-One of the most defining characteristics of 21st-century is the massive proliferation of technology in our daily lives.
+One of the most defining characteristics of the 21st-century is the massive proliferation of technology in our daily lives.
 It appears as if advances in technological resources have hijacked human lives as we try to navigate through our daily routines via a series of gadgets.

 These gadgets, however, do not come without a cost.
 While climate change has ailed humankind for several decades, the menace of technological pollution is the latest uphill battle for our survival.